AustinBachurski/C-Linked-List/README.md

 1. Run the `linked_list` application from the `build/bin` directory.
 	- Windows users may have to navigate to an additional `Debug` directory to access the executable.

+## Additional Files

+A `test_input.txt` file is included to simplify testing the `input values using a text file` requirement.